avarghesein/-NIX/Lubuntu 20.04/WIN10-Theme/HowTo.md

 ## Replace PNG Symlinks with Original PNG Images

-The ICONS are now contains PNG files, which are just SYMLINKS (Plain text files) pointing to the Original PNG Images.
+There are ICONS (PNG Files), which are just SYMLINKS (Plain text files) pointing to the Original PNG Images.
-The original image has been mentioned in the content of the SYMLINKS file.
+The original image has been mentioned as the content of the SYMLINKS file.
-Use attached script for the update.
+Use attached script replacing such files with the Original PNG Image.

 The script finds all small files (possibly symlink PNG files), and replaces them with the original file.